dirakx1/MoneyOnTangle/README.md

 ## Contact

-If you wish invest/found this project please contact dirakx@gmail.com
+If you wish to invest/found this project please contact dirakx@gmail.com

 ## Clients
 * Clients can be any IOT devices (smartphones, smartwatch, latops..)